Learn about sensitivity labels

 To get their work done, people in your organization collaborate with others both inside and outside the organization.
 This means that content no longer stays behind a firewall—it can roam everywhere, across devices, apps, and services.
 And when it roams, you want it to do so in a secure, protected way that meets your organization's business and compliance policies.

-Sensitivity labels from the Microsoft Information Protection framework let you classify and protect your organization's data, while making sure that user productivity and their ability to collaborate isn't hindered.
+Sensitivity labels from the Microsoft Information Protection solution let you classify and protect your organization's data, while making sure that user productivity and their ability to collaborate isn't hindered.

 Example showing available sensitivity labels in Excel, from the Home tab on the Ribbon.
 In this example, the applied label displays on the status bar:

-To apply sensitivity labels, users must be signed in to Office with their work or school account.
+To apply sensitivity labels, users must be signed in with their Microsoft 365 work or school account.

 You can use sensitivity labels to: